sagarjha/multi-run/README.md

 (add-hook 'eshell-mode-hook 'visual-line-mode)
 ```
 4. In some cases, you might want to jump to a specific terminal buffer.
 If you have many buffers on the screen, using _other-window_ (bound to _C-x o_) is inefficient.
 You can install packages [window-number](https://github.com/nikolas/window-number) or [ace-jump-mode](https://github.com/winterTTr/ace-jump-mode/) to efficiently move between windows.
 To be able to undo changes in window configuration, enable _winner-mode_.

+5. TRAMP (Transparent Remote (file) Access, Multiple Protocol) mode in Emacs provides features for working with files stored on remote nodes.

 <br>
 <hr>